Keystone

 The spec template uses agent: type: paragon (Polarity's built-in agent) by default.
 To run your own agent, replace that block with one of these:

-# You have a CLI binary on the server:
+# Compiled binary on the server:

 agent: